Omkar-2712/Omkar-2712/README.md

-Leveraging my four years of engineering experience, to work for a stimulating work culture and environment where I am allowed to freely apply my FEA and Business Analytics principles learned to the best interest of the organization and gain rich experience thereby enhancing my knowledge.
+Leveraging my four years of engineering experience, to work for a stimulating work culture and environment where I am allowed to freely apply my data analytics principles learned to the best interest of the organization and gain rich experience thereby enhancing my knowledge.